Shipeasy

 Production readyOn this page · 9 min readUpdated · May 3, 2026Works with · JS · TS · React · Vue · Svelte · Angular · RN · Ruby · Python · Go

-The TypeScript SDK ships in @shipeasy/sdk with conditional exports for Node, ShipEasy, Bun, Deno, and the browser.
+The TypeScript SDK ships in @shipeasy/sdk with conditional exports for Node, Shipeasy, Bun, Deno, and the browser.
 Bundlers pick the right build automatically; you can also import the explicit subpath if you want to be unambiguous.

 Other languages have first-party adapters or community ports — see Ruby, Python & Go below.